Reckless (Morgan Wade album)

-Reckless is the second studio album by American country music artist Morgan Wade.
+Reckless is the second studio album and major-label debut by American country music artist Morgan Wade.
 It was released on March 19, 2021, through the Thirty Tigers label.

 Release

 The track "Wilder Days" was released as a single and peaked at number 36 on the Billboard Hot Country Songs chart and number 29 on the Country Airplay chart.

 On January 28, 2022, a deluxe edition of the album was released with six additional tracks.
 This re-release was done through Arista Nashville.
 One of the six bonus tracks is a cover of Elvis Presley's "Suspicious Minds".

 Reception

 Slant Magazine critic Jim Malec stated that Wade "blends pop and country without subjugating either, all the while covering a wide swath of stylistic ground".
+No Depression critic Rachel Cholst praised the album, stating that "the songs are easy on the ears, but transgressive in insisting that listeners wrestle with tough topics."